KumoCorp/kumomta/docs/reference/http/metrics.json.md

       }
     }
   },
-  "delayed_count": {
+  "scheduled_count": {
-    "help": "number of messages in the delayed queue", "type": "gauge",
+    "help": "number of messages in the scheduled queue", "type": "gauge",
     "value": {
       "queue": {